surma/surma.dev/content/things/developer-platform.md

 	<figcaption>While escape hatches are critical, they often put a burden on the developer having to now manually gap the bridge between platform and framework.</figcaption>
 </figure>

 The downside of escape hatches, especially in frameworks, is that you often drop _all_ the way down to the platform.
-Often that is fine.
+That can be fine.
 At other times, it can pose a challenge for the developer, as they now have to do the work that the framework did for them previously: Bridging the gap between platform and framework.
-The higher-level the abstraction you are working with, the more work that entails.
+The higher-level the abstraction you are working with is, the more work that entails.

 For example, using `<canvas>` efficiently from within a React component can be somewhat challenging (especially in the era of hooks, in my opinion).
 Another example would be to pierce [ThreeJS]’s abstractions and writing low-level WebGL that integrates nicely with the rest of ThreeJS management code.
 This requires extensive knowledge of how ThreeJS works and its internals.

-In the end, using escape hatches are both necessary to not restrict developers, but can also be quite costly for developers to use.
-I think there is a middle ground.
+In the end, providing escape hatches is both necessary to not restrict developers, but is also not ideal as they can be quite costly for developers to use.

 ## Layers

 Many abstractions aim to sit on top of all primitives of the underlying platform.
 Sometimes this is done so that the underlying platform can be switched out for another without requiring code changes (see React Native), sometimes it is done so that the abstraction can be in control of how and when the underlying platform is actually utilized.
 The tradeoff here, even with escape hatches, is that the developer is left with a binary choice: Either work on top of the abstraction, or throw away _all_ utility provided by the abstraction and go back to the platform.

-What if instead of building one abstraction that hides everything, we build multiple abstractions, where each abstraction sits atop the previous one.
-Like a ladder.
+I think the better approach is to build multiple abstractions that build on one another, like a ladder.
 Each layer adds utility and convenience.
 Inevitably, by the nature of tradeoffs, it also adds opinions and constraints.
-Depending on what the developers knows and needs, they can choose which layer they feel at home one.
+Depending on what the developers knows and needs in any given situation, they can choose which layer provides the appropriate level of convenience and abstraction.
 They can even climb up or drop down a layer (or two, or three...) on a case-by-case basis.
-This means that the lower layers won’t necessarily be able to abstract away the playform.
+This means that the lower layers won’t necessarily be able to abstract away the platform.
 In fact, they shouldn’t.
 Instead they should embrace the primitives provided by the platform and follow their patterns, as developers already know them.

 <figure>
 	<picture>